Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: In-context Diversification

-To explain our proposed \ac{Prop}, let us consider \ac{GCR} on CommonGen, where we must generate a set of sentences $\cY$, such that each sentence contains \emph{all} of the input concepts $\cX$ as shown in \autoref{fig:commongen_prompt}a.
+To explain our proposed \ac{Prop}, let us consider \ac{GCR} on CommonGen, where the models should generate a set of commmonsense bearing sentences $\cY$, such that each sentence contains \emph{all} of the input concepts $\cX$ as shown in \autoref{fig:commongen_prompt}a.
 Given an \ac{LLM}, we can design a prompt that contains a task-specific instruction and one or more examples containing the input concepts (denoted by \textbf{[SRC]} in \autoref{fig:commongen_prompt}) and the corresponding human-written sentences containing \textbf{all} given input concepts (denoted by \textbf{[TGT]}) to instruct the \ac{LLM} to generate output sentences $\cY$ (denoted by \textbf{[OUTPUT]}) for a given set of input concepts $\cX$ (denoted by \textbf{[INPUT]}).
 We refer to a prompt of this nature as a \default~prompt, and the corresponding set of generated sentences by $\cS_{\rm def}$.

-Note that the \default~prompt does not necessarily guarantee that the generated set of sentences will be diverse and an \ac{LLM} could return sentences that are highly similar to each other.
+Note that the \default~prompt does not guarantee that the generated set of sentences will be diverse and the \ac{LLM} may return sentences that are redundant.
 To address this issue, we propose a \diversified~prompt as shown in \autoref{fig:commongen_prompt}b.

 Specifically, the \diversified~prompt operates in two steps.
 In Step~1, we require that the \ac{LLM} generate $N$ sentences that are \emph{different}, in addition to being coherent and commonsense bearing.
 Next, we use a suitable diversity metric to evaluate the level of diversity among the generated set of sentences.
-If the diversity of the generated sentences is low, in Step~2, we show those sentences to the \ac{LLM} and instruct it to generate sentences that are \emph{different} to those.
-As the criteria for triggering Step~2, we check whether the exact same sentence has been generated multiple times by the \ac{LLM} during Step~1.
+If the diversity of the generated sentences is low, in Step~2, the sentences would be sent back to the \ac{LLM} and instruct it to generate sentences that are \emph{different} to those.
+As the criterion for triggering Step~2, we check whether the exact same sentence has been generated multiple times by the \ac{LLM} during Step~1.
 The final set of generated sentences is denoted by $\cS_{\rm div}$.